libratom/libratom/README.md

 *   [Entity extraction](#entity-extraction): Entity extraction from individual PST and mbox files, or directories containing PST and mbox files.
 *   [Model management](#model-management): Management tool for spaCy language models.
 Use to display available models and install specific model versions.
 *   [Scan and report](#scan-and-report): Quickly scan an email source and generate a report.
+*   [Message export](#message-export): Export selected messages from PST files as one .eml file per message.

 ## Entity extraction